pjrose/XeryonEtherCAT/README.md

 # Xeryon EtherCAT Drive Service

-This repository delivers a production-grade EtherCAT client library and an Avalonia dashboard that targets Xeryon drives via the `soem_shim` native library.
+This repository delivers a production-grade EtherCAT client library and a WPF dashboard that targets Xeryon drives via the `soem_shim` native library.
 The managed core orchestrates PDO exchange through SOEM, enforces the Xeryon motion procedures, and exposes a high-level asynchronous API for motion, health monitoring, and automated recovery.

 ## Solution layout